 The IRB may invite individuals with competence in special areas to assist in the review of issues that require expertise beyond or in addition to that of the IRB members.

-The "IRB Application for Research Involving Human Subjects," the "Application for Continuing Review or Study Closure," the "Application for Protocol Modification," and the "Registration of Classroom Research Activities" forms are available at the HCC Website.
-The HCC Website also provides two sample informed consent forms along with guidelines which specify the type of information that should be included in a consent form or in an information sheet.
-A sample research project information sheet (to be submitted when a waiver for a signed consent form is granted) is also available at the HCC Website.
-If you have questions or need guidance in the preparation of these materials, please contact one of the committee members.
+The "IRB Application for Research Involving Human Subjects," the "Application for Continuing Review or Study Closure," the "Application for Protocol Modification," and the "Registration of Classroom Research Activities" forms may be found on the IRB Forms page.
+The page also provides two sample informed consent forms, along with guidelines which specify the type of information that should be included in a consent form or in an information sheet.
+A sample research project information sheet (to be submitted when a waiver for a signed consent form is granted) is also available on the same page.
+If you have questions or need guidance in the preparation of these materials, please contact a member of the IRB committee.